This year's DCD Zettastructure event in London had many industry experts attending, including Nlyte's CMO, Mark Gaydos.

-According to Gaydos, the looming Brexit and GDPR regulations are going to cause huge changes in the data centre industry in Europe.
+According to Gaydos, the looming Brexit and GDPR regulations are going to cause huge changes in the data center industry in Europe.

 “Brexit, if anything, is going to cause people to determine where their workloads can be run and how they are going to accommodate it.
 It's not going to make it easier, it's probably going to make it more complex to manage where you're storing data,” says Gaydos.

-“And it’s the same with GDPR.
-Data centres have run like cowboys for a long time - it's been like the wild west even though it's here in Europe.
-People are now having to have more control, reporting, audit reports and compliance (among others) around what they're doing.”
+“And it's the same with GDPR.
+Data Centers have run like cowboys for a long time - it's been like the wild west even though it's here in Europe.
+People are now having to have more control, reporting, audit reports and compliance (among others) around what they're doing.